-24. Are there existing statutes that hinder the efficient and effective processing of applications and/or examinations?
+25. Are there existing statutes that hinder the efficient and effective processing of applications and/or examinations?
 If so, please describe.

-There are no statutory barriers or inefficiencies that hinder the processing of applications.
-The application process required in California is fairly consistent across the United States, including completing educational programs accredited by the Accreditation Council on Occupational Therapy Education and passage of the examinations administered by NBCOT.
+No. The application process required in California is fairly consistent across the United States, including completing educational programs accredited by the Accreditation Council on Occupational Therapy Education and passage of the examinations administered by NBCOT.